TelemetryHarbor/harbor-docs/docs/integrations/apple-health.md

 -   **iOS Shortcuts app** (pre-installed on modern iOS).
 -   An active **internet connection** (WiFi or cellular).
 -   **Apple Health** app enabled with the relevant permissions.
--   A **Telemetry Harbor account** (free tier available).
+-   A **Harbor Scale account** (free tier available).
 -   Basic knowledge of iOS Shortcuts configuration.

 ## How it Works

-This integration uses iOS Shortcuts to fetch health data directly from the Apple Health app, package it into **Telemetry Harbor’s General Data Model**, and send it to your Harbor endpoint via HTTP POST.
+This integration uses iOS Shortcuts to fetch health data directly from the Apple Health app, package it into **Harbor Scale’s General Data Model**, and send it to your Harbor endpoint via HTTP POST.

 Unlike single-purpose shortcuts, this one is **fully customizable**: you select which health metric (steps, heart rate, calories, etc.) to track.
 You can even **duplicate the shortcut** to send multiple types of health data in parallel.